tspider0176/TwitterBot/README.md

 ## Functions
 * Display current user information
 * Tweet
+* Delete tweet
 * Tweet with random image in images/
+* Get user timeline and reply to particular users
+  -- In this code, users who tweet specific word.
 * Auto followBack and auto remove
+Details in routes in conf/ and Application.scala in app/

 ## Environment
 * Scala 2.11.6